liushilive/gitbook-plugin-hide-solution/README.md

 ## Changelog

+* 0.6 Releases:
+	* **0.6.0:** Added syntax checking while the book is being built.
+Common syntax error and invalid ID will be detected.

 * 0.5 Releases:
 	* **0.5.3:** Updated README, as I forgot to update the syntax.
 	* **0.5.2:** Improved dark theme appearance.